 A "How Would You Like to Reinstall Windows" screen will appear.
 If you'd like to reinstall Windows 11 from the cloud, select the "Cloud Download" option.
 To locally reinstall Windows 11, select the "Local Reinstall" option.

-If you follow the instructions displayed on your screen, you can easily reset your PC.
+If you follow the instructions on your screen, you can easily reset your PC.

 Settings > System. > Recovery > Reset PC > Keep my files > Cloud Download >Local reinstall > Next Reset

-Do you want to reinstall Windows 11 on your laptop or desktop computer without losing your files?
+Do you want to reinstall Windows 11 on your laptop or desktop without losing your files?
 That's why you are here.
-You can use these steps: to reinstall Windows 11
+You can use these steps to reinstall Windows 11

-Select the Cloud download option to download Windows 11 to perform a fresh reinstallation.
+1. Select the Cloud download option to download Windows 11 for fresh reinstallation.
 Or Select the Local reinstall option to use the local files to reinstall the OS without losing your data.

-After you complete the steps, Windows 11 will reinstall keeping your files.
-However, if you select the cloud download or local reinstall option, the process will also reset the settings, and it'll remove your apps.
+After you complete the steps, Windows 11 will reinstall and keep your files.
+However, the process will reset the settings and remove your apps if you select the cloud download or local reinstall option.